Gill Miles

-Gillian 'Gill' Dawn Miles is a former Welsh international lawn bowler.
+Gillian "Gill" Dawn Miles (born 26 April 1941) is a former international lawn and indoor bowler from Wales who competed at the Commonwealth Games.

-Bowls career
+Biography

+Born in 1941, Miles represented the Welsh team at the 1982 Commonwealth Games in Brisbane, Australia, where she competed in the triples event, with Janet Ackland and Margaret Pomeroy.

+In 1983, bowling for the Cwmbran Indoor Bowls Club she finished runner-up to Rita Jones in the Welsh national indoor singles.

-She was born in 1941 and won the bronze medal in the fours with Ann Sutherland, Pam John and Nina Shipperlee at the 2002 Commonwealth Games in Manchester.
+Miles won a bronze medal in the fours with Ann Sutherland, Pam John and Nina Shipperlee at the 2002 Commonwealth Games in Manchester.

+Miles was champion of Wales on nine occasions at the Welsh National Bowls Championships in the pairs in 1991 and 2006, the triples in 1987, 2008 and 2019, the fours in 1985, 1996, 2001 and 2008.

-She still bowls for the Cardiff Bowling Club in age group events.
+Miles continued to bowl for the Cardiff Bowling Club in age group events.
 Gill is also a former Welsh captain and her mother Mavis Bellamy was also capped by Wales.